 All drug names are the trademarks of someone else.
 Look on the appropriate PI sheets or ask Google who the owners are.
 The way pharmaceutical companies buy each other and swap products like Monopoly™ real estate, the ownership of any trademarks may have changed without my noticing.

-|Keep up with Crazymeds and and/or my
+|Keep up with Crazymeds and my |slow descent into irreparable madness

-Follow me for site updates,
+Follow me for site updates

 and research & pharm news.

 Follow for site updates and

 Page design and explanatory material by Jerod Poore, copyright © 2003 - 2015.
 All rights reserved.
 See the full copyright notice for full copyright details.